Radstock: Coal mining

 In 1763, coal was discovered in Radstock and mining began in the area.
 In, 1896 the pits were owned by the Trustee of Frances, late Countess of Waldegrave.
 The Waldegrave family had been Lords of the Manor of Radstock since the English Civil War.
 Between 1800 and 1850, Ludlows, Middle Pit, Old Pit, Smallcombe, Tynings, and Wellsway mines opened.
 There were also a series of pits east of the town at Writhlington and under different ownership.
 In 1896, they were owned by Writhlington, Huish and Foxcote Colliery Co.; however, following an acrimonious dispute about the terms and conditions of the miners in 1899, a new company, Writhlington Collieries Co., was set up to run the mines.
 The Upper and Lower Writhlington, Huish and Foxcote were all merged into one colliery.
 The spoil heap is a now Writhlington Site of Special Scientific Interest.
 The site and includes 3,000 tons of Upper Carboniferous spoil from which more than 1,400 insect fossils have been recovered.
-These include Phalangiotarbi, and Graeophonus. and the world's earliest known Damselfly.
+These include Phalangiotarbida, and Graeophonus. and the world's earliest known Damselfly.
 It is a Geological Conservation Review Site.

 The complex geology and narrow seams made the coal extraction difficult; three underground explosions, in 1893, 1895 and 1908, were amongst the first attributable solely to airborne coal dust.

 Tonnage increased throughout the 19th century, reaching a peak around 1901, when there were 79 separate collieries and annual production was 1.25 million tons per annum.
 However, due to local geological difficulties and manpower shortages, decline soon took hold and the number of pits reduced from 30 at the beginning of the 20th century to 14 by the mid-thirties, 12 at nationalisation to create National Coal Board on 1 January 1947, 5 by 1959 and none after 1973.
 Narrow seams made production expensive, limiting profit and investment, and a reduced national demand together with competition from more economical coalfields led to the closure of the last two pits in the coalfield, Kilmersdon and Writhlington, in September 1973.

 Governance

 In 2011, Radstock gained a town council.
 Until then, the town was part of the Norton Radstock civil parish, which was created in 1974 as a successor to the Norton-Radstock Urban District, itself created in 1933 by the merger of Midsomer Norton and Radstock urban districts, along with part of Frome Rural District.
 Under the Local Government Act 1972 it became a successor parish to the urban district.

 Radstock is administered by the unitary authority of Bath and North East Somerset and by Radstock Town Council.

-The area is within the North East Somerset UK Parliament constituency, which covers all parts of the Bath and North East Somerset district outside Bath.
+The area is within the Frome and East Somerset UK Parliament constituency.
 Prior to Brexit in 2020, it was in the South West England constituency of the European Parliament.